wavemotion-dave/DS994a/README.md

 Known Issues :
 -----------------------
-* Congo Bongo graphical glitches after 1st level
-* Skyway will not load/play
+* Skyway will not load/play - cause unknown.
 * The 512K megademo8.bin will play (and is really cool!) but fails when it gets to the scanline stuff near the end.
-* Borzork has audio squealing during gameplay
+* Borzork has audio squealing during gameplay.
-* Screen Borders on some games are not right (Adventure, etc)

 BIOS Files :
 -----------------------